carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 Our character can now move around the room, but there is little it can do.
 It is time to add some interaction.

 A **hotspot** is the most basic form of interaction you can have in a room.
-It basically is an area of the screen, delimited by a polygon drawn at a specific position, that has a name and a script attached to it.
+It is just an area of the screen, delimited by a polygon drawn at a specific position, that has a name and a script attached to it.
 It has no sprite of its own, it just sits there on top of other elements, waiting to react to the cursor.

 By means of its script, it can react to events like mouse clicks.
 That's exactly what we're going to do.